EMPLOYMENT LAW NEWS

 Most states with a rate above the federal level increase on Jan.
 1 each year, with another handful going up on July 1.

-From the odd situation in Michigan to Colorado’s recently announced update and the latest indexed numbers, here are the state minimum wage rates for 2023.
+From the odd situation in Michigan to Colorado’s recently announced update and the latest indexed numbers, here are the state minimum wage rates for early 2023.